MicrosoftDocs/content-templates/templates/org/aac/aac-architecture-guide-content.md

 ## Next steps

 > Link to Learn articles.
 Could also be to appropriate sources outside of Learn, such as GitHub repos, third-party documentation, or an official technical blog post.
-Examples:
+> - Links shouldn't include en-us locale unless they don't work without it.
+> - Learn links should be site-relative, for example (/azure/feature/article-name).
+> - Don't include trailing slash in any links.
+> Example:

 - [Azure Machine Learning documentation](/azure/machine-learning)
 - [What are Azure Cognitive Services?](/azure/cognitive-services/what-are-cognitive-services)